I am an education writer, an independent scholar, a serial dropout, a rabble-rouser, and ed-tech's Cassandra.

 “It’s a long story,” I often say.
 You can catch snippets of it, if you pay attention.
 I’ve got a CV if you care about such formalities.

-I’m a lit geek and a beer snob (now in sobriety).
-I love tattoos and, some days, I like technology.
+I love science fiction, tattoos, and, some days, computer technologies.
 I loathe mushy foods and romantic comedies.
 I’m not ashamed to admit I like ABBA and dislike Tolkien.
 I am somewhat ashamed to admit I’ve not finished Ulysses, and I've never even started Infinite Jest.
 I prefer cake to pie, unless we're talking pastry projectiles.
 I pick fights on the Internet.
 I’m a high school dropout and a PhD dropout.
 I have a Master's degree in Folklore and was once considered the academic expert on political pie-throwing.
 I was (I am?) a widow.
 I'm a mom.
 I have a cold hard stare that I like to imagine is much like Paddington Bear’s and a smirk much like the Cheshire Cat’s.
 I'm not afraid.

 I travel as much as I possibly can.
 “Home,” at least according to my driver’s license, is Hermosa Beach, California.